-23. The CSAWMP will include agricultural water management by not only improving irrigation infrastructure, but also introducing activities related to on-farm water use efficiency, as well as climate smart and climate resilient agriculture practices and technologies.
-The CSAWMP will scale up the participatory reforms initiated under the predecessor project.

-24. The project design is based on integrated approach to climate resilient agriculture with specific interventions related to irrigation and drainage management, improved on- farm water management technologies, and improved agricultural and aquaculture management within the coverage areas of project schemes including introduction of climate-smart technologies for production, post-harvest, value-addition, and market access.
+- 23. The CSAWMP will include agricultural water management by not only improving irrigation infrastructure, but also introducing activities related to on-farm water use efficiency, as well as climate smart and climate resilient agriculture practices and technologies.
+The CSAWMP will scale up the participatory reforms initiated under the predecessor project. - 24.
+The project design is based on integrated approach to climate resilient agriculture with specific interventions related to irrigation and drainage management, improved on- farm water management technologies, and improved agricultural and aquaculture management within the coverage areas of project schemes including introduction of climate-smart technologies for production, post-harvest, value-addition, and market access.
 As Bangladesh is extremely vulnerable to climate shocks, the project design remains sensitive to agro-climatic conditions in different parts of the country and promotes specific technologies and practices relevant to the various agro-ecological systems.

-2.3 Climate Smart Agricultural Water Management Project (CSAWMP)
+2.3 Climate Smart Agriculture and Water Management Project (CSAWMP)

-- 25. The CSAWMP consists of four components and these are: - Component 1: Improved Climate Resilience of Flood Control, Drainage and Irrigation (FCDI) Infrastructure; - Component 2: Climate Smart Agriculture for Crop and Aquaculture Productivity; - Component 3: Project Management Support; and - Component 4: Contingency Emergency Response.
+- 25. The CSAWMP consists of four components and these are: - Component 1: Improved Climate Resilience of Flood Control, Drainage and Irrigation (FCDI) Infrastructure systems; - Component 2: Climate Smart Agricultural Production and Marketing; - Component 3: Project Management Support; and - Component 4: Contingency Emergency Response.

-2.3.1 Component 1: Improved Climate Resilience of Flood Control, Drainage and Irrigation (FCDI) Infrastructure
+2.3.1 Component 1: Improved Climate Resilience of Flood Control, Drainage and Irrigation (FCDI) InfrastructureSystems

-26. BWDB has identified 132 potential schemes initially for rehabilitation covering 9 BWDB zones located all over the country.
+- 26. BWDB has finally identified 19 potential subprojects/schemes initially for rehabilitation covering 9 BWDB zones located all over the country.
 In consideration of Climate Resilience, the rehabilitation & improvement cost of the schemes will be revisited and the feasibility in terms of technical, economical, social and environmental will be done.
 In addition, BWDB will also work with DAE and DOF to identify the nature of agriculture and fisheries/aquaculture activities that will be carried out in these priority schemes, including needed actions to facilitate farmers' access to markets.
-In addition, this component will also support management transfer of schemes to the Water Management Organizations (WMOs).

-27. This Component is divided into two sub-components:

-- 1. Sub-component1A: Rehabilitation of FCD and FCDI schemes and Management Transfer; and - 2.
-Sub-component 1B: Capacity building and Institutional Development of BWDB and WMOs.
+In addition, this component will also support management transfer of schemes to the Water Management Organizations (WMOs). - 27.
+This Component is divided into two sub-components: - 3.
+Sub-component1.1:FCD/FCDI Scheme Rehabilitation and Modernization - 2.3.2 Sub-component 1.2: Management Transfer and Capacity Building of BWDB and WMO'sComponent 2: Climate Smart Agriculture Production and Marketing - 28.
+The advantage of the improved and resilient water management conditions (both in terms of flood control and drainage in the monsoon season, and increased availability in the dry season) accruing out of investments in Component 1, project support under this component will focus on increasing the productivity and resilience of both crop and aquaculture production systems to climate change while also pursuing opportunities for reducing Greenhouse Gas (GHG) emissions from these production systems.
+This component is to improve farmers' incomes and livelihoods which would in turn also improve the prospects of sustainability of investments under Component 1.